 - Repeat on the other side.

 Remember to focus on quality over quantity as you perform this exercise.
-A few well-executed reps are better than a large number of poorly executed ones.
+A few well-executed reps are better than many poorly-executed ones.

-- To perform side-lying inner thigh lifts, start by lying on your side with both legs straight almost like a side plank position.
+- Lay on your side with straight legs, almost like a side plank.

 - Place your hand on the floor in front of you for support.

-- Bend your top leg and place your foot flat on the floor in front of you.
+- Bend your top leg and place your foot flat on the floor before you.

-- Keep your bottom leg straight, slowly lift it up as high as possible.
+- Keep your bottom leg straight; slowly lift it as high as possible.

 - Squeeze your adductor muscles at the top of the lift and hold for a count of two.